purpl-org/redOS-oelinux/README.md

 ## Proprietary software notes

 -	This repo contains lots of proprietary Qualcomm code and prebuilt software.
--	After a stupid amount of work, I have most HAL programs compiling under GCC 7.5.0 in Yocto.
+-	After a stupid amount of work, I have most HAL programs compiling with Yocto's GCC.
 -	This is only for audio and BLE.
 For camera, I decided to just copy in those binaries (mm-camera recipe).
 -	If you want to change the code in mm-anki-camera or mm-qcamera-daemon for whatever reason, you'll have to clone vicos-oelinux-nosign, change the code there, compile it in there, then pack the built binaries into a --bzip2 tar and put it into prebuilt_HY11/mm-camera.
 	-	Why am I not having Yocto build them?
 This is because I would have to add ~2GB of code to the repo, I would have to figure out how to get Qualcomm's ancient "SDLLVM" compiler working, and because the binaries are stable enough.
+	-	UPDATE: some BLE binaries are being copied in now, too. explained later

 ## How this upgrade was done

 -	Much work upgrading Yocto recipes.
--	Most of the software is compiling with Yocto's GCC 14 or the Clang 18.1.8 toolchain I built, but there are some exceptions which are compiled with a GCC 7.5.0 compiler.
+-	All of the software is compiling with Yocto's GCC 14 or the Clang 18.1.8 vicos-sdk toolchain, with a couple of tiny exceptions.
--	These exceptions include linux-msm (kernel), all the Qualcomm HAL programs, and ALSA (it didn't work right with the kernel when compiled with GCC 14).
+-	These exceptions include mm-anki-camera, mm-qcamera-daemon, ankibluetoothd, and hci_qcomm_init.
+They are able to compile under GCC 14, but there's a very low level issue which I haven't been able to figure out as of yet.
+I am copying prebuilt ones in for now.
 -	Some recipes are still somewhat old - these include wpa_supplicant and connman (I had issues with SAE)